mlgranger540/milestone-3/README.md

 # Gigaholic Web App

 This project is a web application for posting reviews of live music concerts.
 It uses a relational database to collect, store, modify and delete concert review data with PostgreSQL, and is served by Flask.
+The final project is hosted on Heroku.

 ![Gigaholic](static/docs/readme-images/landing.png)